 I had a mentee (let’s call her Mandy) who was a single mom.
 She wanted to empower single moms and one of the Top 5 Passions she envisioned was to enjoy a loving, trusting, and fun relationship with her eternal soulmate.
 I told her I was so excited for her and that I believe that beautiful vision would happen for her.
 She, however, proceeded to explain:

 It probably won’t happen.
 All the good men are taken.
 I have too much baggage.
-Men only want single moms to have a good time, but won’t commit.
+Men only want single moms to have “a good time,” but won’t commit.
 No one wants to have an instant child and carry this much responsibility.
 I don’t have time to date.
 I need to focus on being a mom for now and then later I can try to find someone.
 I’ll focus on my business first.
 I can do this on my own.
 This will inspire single moms.
 I don’t necessarily need a man.
 It will happen if it’s meant to be…

 She was using her wonderful desires to focus on building her business and being an independent successful woman, as a bandaid to cover up that she longed for a deep connection with a man, yet she was afraid of being hurt again, so she kept herself too busy for love.
+I was once caught in a similar trap, but I’ve learned to analyze what drives me and whether it’s positive or negative motivation.

-Soon she used her limiting beliefs as inspiration to create beliefs that supported what she wanted.
+Soon, Mandy and I worked on using her limiting beliefs as inspiration to create beliefs that supported what she wanted.
 It went something like this:

 It will happen.
 He is available.
 He will accept me with everything I am, I was, and I will evolve to be.
 He will desire to commit to me.
 He will love my child as his and will embrace the responsibility that comes with that.
 I am available for him.
 I can be a great mom and a great wife.
 I can be a great wife and a rocking business woman.
 I can do this on my own, yet I choose to allow myself to receive support.
 I will inspire single moms who want to find love to know it is possible.
 I desire a man.
 I am looking forward to it and I will remain willing and open to allow it to happen.